fuzhen011/nwmng/README.md

   project, this value must be equal or less than the setting in the NCP target memory configuration.

-Below is a rough time comparison of provisioning and configuring a 15-node network between using 'single thread' way and the asynchronous way.
+Below is a rough time comparison of provisioning and configuring a 50-node network between using 'single thread' way and the asynchronous way.
 The time itself is meaningless because it heavily depends on the environment, how you configure each node, how many retries for timeouts and interval between retries etc..

-- 'Single thread' way - around 6 minutes
+- 'Single thread' way - around 20 minutes
-- Asynchronous way - around 1 minute
+- Asynchronous way - around 4.5 minutes

 ### Retry